fiatinsight/parishsplash/_site/README.md

-# Saints.Today
+# Parish.es

-Saints.Today is a new project currently in beta.
-An API is forthcoming to enable you to load saint content directly onto your website.
+Get your parish online today with a simple, affordable, beautiful website.